kevinkoo001/CCR/README.md

 ```

 > Note that the metadata for the final executable is gzipped to save space
 in the `.rand` section.
-The metadata could be separately extracted with `objcopy`.
+The metadata can be separately extracted with `objcopy`.
-We could read the metadata with a reader script, `shuffleInfoReader.py`,
+You can read the metadata with the reader script `shuffleInfoReader.py`,
-which by default stores its content into a `[name].meta.txt` file.
+which by default extracts the metadata into a `[name].meta.txt` file.
-The script also reads the metadata from a binary itself if the `.rand` section
+The script also can reads the metadata from the binary itself if the `.rand` section
-could be found.
-Please refer to the table above about each information for shuffling.
+is found.
 ```
 $ readelf -SW ./examples/funcptr | grep rand
   [28] .rand             PROGBITS        0000000000000000 0010d0 000185 00      0   0  1